focus-editor/focus/LOG.md

         + Save project name
         + When an old session is present, copy over stuff from there (gracefully fail if can't reopen stuff)
         + Save up to 10 sessions (delete the rest when starting)
-    - Load previously opened editors from the last session:
-        - Save somehow:
+    + Save session state somehow:
         + Have a file per buffer, with 2 editor slots, one optional (for the second editor)
         + Do it every quick frame
         + Measure how long it takes
+        - Do it no more than once per second
+        - Do it in a separate thread
         - Save after saving the buffer
-            - Do it in a separate thread
         - Save layout state alongside project (change the project file to "state") - have a version at the top
+    - Load previously opened editors from the last session:
         - If they are not modified and last modtime matches, load as is, together with the undo history
         - If a buffer was modified:
             - If the modtime matches the file, load as modified